ansiwave/ansiwave/README.md

 This repo contains the terminal client.
 You may also access it through the web portal.
 Find both [on the main page](https://ansiwave.net/) and watch [the screencast](https://www.youtube.com/watch?v=iOuCGyizPlk) for a demo.

+If the BBS ever has a bad day (and it will) you can also talk on [the subreddit](https://www.reddit.com/r/ANSIWAVE/).

 ## How to fire this puppy up and get 'er done

 There are [prebuilt binaries](https://ansiwave.net/) you can just run anywhere.
 If you want to build from source, [install Nim](https://nim-lang.org/install.html) and then do `nimble install ansiwave` (make sure `~/.nimble/bin` is on your PATH).